Creative Automation Platform

 Steffie: Wow, it was a rollercoaster.
 It was very clear what we wanted the dynamic banners to do, it was a little harder to actually get it to work.
 The idea of the campaign “Voetbalpassie” (Meaning football passion) was to trigger customers to collect points for their local football clubs, by showing them the logos of the clubs on the storefront screens, based on a 10 km radius.
 We had all the data of the demographics and setting up all the localised versions proved pretty easy thanks to the Storyteq platform, but getting the videos to go live via our CMS not so much.
 Thanks to the incredible patience and perseverance of the ST team, we finally found a way to get the videos live on all our storefronts.

 That sounds intense.
 What are the benefits of dynamic banners in the AH stores?
-Could you share some of your results after launching this campaign?
+Could you share some of your results after launching this in-store advertising campaign?

 Steffie: It was the first time doing this, which makes analysing its success, or saying anything about the results, difficult.
 Right now it functions as a great benchmark for future projects.
 We know customers experienced the campaign as incredibly sympathetic and the clubs were grateful for every euro they gained.
 As you can imagine, the dynamic banners were only one part of a much larger campaign and we are still figuring out how to measure the individual results.